swmcc/cookbook/README.md

 you'll be able to find your way around in there.
 Just watch out for the rapotors behind you - those smart motherfuckers know how to open doors and shit!

-***food***

-Am tired of actually having to google search for my favourite recipies and this is a cook book, so you know.. fuck it :)

-Much love @swmcc